darrencruse/ringo-microservice/README.md

 	1719 [main] INFO  org.eclipse.jetty.util.log  - Started SelectChannelConnector@0.0.0.0:8080 STARTING
 	1719 [main] INFO  ringo.httpserver  - Server on http://localhost:8080 started.
 ```
 Note that by default our server listens on port 8080.
-If another server is listening
-	on that port you will need to shut it down before running ringo.
+If another server is listening on that port you will need to shut it down before running ringo.

 3. Now for a quick test you can bring up your browser and hit this test page url:
 ```
 	http://localhost:8080/jsonservice/api/person/test.html
 ```
-	If it's working (and talking to your MySQL database) you should see a little
-	page that say's "It's working!"
+If it's working (and talking to your MySQL database) you should see a little page that say's "It's working!"

 ### Exercising the example RESTful JSON service

 1. A sample JSON service for creating/reading/updating/deleting persons in a PERSON table is provided.

 This service has a URI of the form:
 ```
 	http://localhost:8080/jsonservice/api/person/<varname>.json
 ```
 Where <varname> is the name of a person in the PERSON table.

+You perform:
-	You perform an http GET to read the person.
+* An http GET to read the person.
-	An http POST to create a person.
+* An http POST to create a person.
-	An http PUT to update an existing person.
+* An http PUT to update an existing person.
-	And an http DELETE to delete a person.
+* And an http DELETE to delete a person.

 2. Try and retrieve a person that's not there just using your browser, e.g. use your name.

 For me that would be:
 ```
 	http://localhost:8080/jsonservice/api/person/darren.json
 ```
 Since the person is not found, I receive a JSON eror response like this:
 ```
 	{
 		"schema":"error",